RazrFalcon/ttf-parser/c-api/README.md

 C bindings to the Rust's `ttf-parser` library.

 Provides access only to most common methods.
-See *Missing API*.

 ## Build